 Quoting – Quote by copying the exact words from a source into your paper, and putting quotation marks around them.
 You quote when the words matter as much as or more than the ideas or information in a passage.

 Paraphrasing – Paraphrase by rephrasing a sentence or short passage in your own words.
+It's not enough to just change the author's words -- you should completely change the way the information is expressed.
 You paraphrase when it's the ideas or information you need to express, and not the exact words.

 Summarizing – Summarize by stating the main ideas of a source or section of a source in your own words.
 You summarize when you want to refer to a long section of a source or to present an overview of one of your source's ideas.